jojozhuang/jojozhuang.github.io/_posts/2016-09-25-create-tomcat-image-with-docker-file.md

 ---
 layout: post
 key: blog
-title: "Create Image with Docker File"
+title: "Create Tomcat Image with Docker File"
 date: 2016-09-25
-tags: Dockerfile
+tags: Dockerfile, Tomcat
 categories:
 - blog
 ---

-> Tutorial for how to setup remote debugging in Eclipse for tomcat in Docker.
+> Tutorial for how to create tomcat image with Dockerfile.

 ## 1. What is Dockerfile?
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

-## 2. Create Image with Dockerfile
+## 2. Create Tomcat Image with Dockerfile
-Previous, we use the following command to create tomcat container, a little bit long string.
+Previous, we use the following command to create tomcat container.
 ```sh
 $ docker run --name=gstomcat -d -v ~/Documents/gstomcat:/usr/local/tomcat/webapps/gamestore -p 31020:8080 -p 8000:8000 -e JPDA_ADDRESS=8000 tomcat catalina.sh jpda run
 ```